109. Tribute to a Bank Robber

 I hadn’t been planning to leave my comfortable home and pleasant lifestyle.
 I didn’t want to abandon those precious memories of my children’s childhood faces and places, or lose friends with whom I’d shared many happy hours, nor to farewell companions with whom I had learned so much.
 I didn’t want to turn my back on any of that.
 But, as I would shortly learn from the Quran; God plans, and man plans, and God verily is the best of planners. #Quran 8:30.

-However, since for me God didn’t even exist, I had no idea that, in His planning, He would be taking any interest at all in my own private life.
+However, since for me at that time God didn’t even exist, I had no idea that, in His planning, He would be taking any interest at all in my own life.
 Funny how bad things overtake you just as you think you’re really getting your stuff together.

 But then, suddenly, I find I’ve left that ‘successful’ life behind and I’m choosing to live in a council estate with people I never even knew existed, and I’m teaching their Pacifica children.